-Complete your application with the seriousness that you would write a paper or fill out a job application.
-Once completed put the application down and look at it a little later.
-You can also ask a friend teacher or parent to take a look at it or go to the Academic Skills Center and ask them to review your application with you
+Complete your application with the seriousness of an assignment or a job application.
+Once completed, set the application aside and review it a little later.
+You can also go to the Academic Skills Centre and ask them to go over your application with you.

 Do the research

-Even if you will not be going on to university for a couple of semesters, start your research early.
-Some awards have early application dates that you don’t want to miss.
-Also, planning ahead gives you the time to make yourself a better candidate by volunteer or learning more about a subject.
+Even if you will not be going to university right away, start your research early.
+Planning ahead also gives you the time to gather references or to make yourself a better candidate by becoming a volunteer, improving your grades, or learning more about a subject.